 Kratom is marketed predominantly under three major strains: red vein, white vein, and yellow vein referring to the appearance of different species of the plant leaves.
 Red vein is most similar to opiates in terms of analgesia and euphoria, White vein is indicated in insomnia treatment, and yellow vein is alleged to have more anxiety calming properties.
 Kratom demands further investigation as it holds some promise as a relatively lower risk medication than mainstream opiates.
 The fact remains, however, that kratom is risky territory for those that struggle with addictive tendencies as it still stimulates the reward pathways in the brain related to eliciting the craving phenomenon in addicts.

-The issue with kratom is its dose dependent effects make it unpredictable when combining with other drugs.
-Users taking kratom for its stimulating properties (typically under 5 grams) experience increased heart rate, sex drive, and energy with decreased appetite.
+The issue is its dose dependent effects make it unpredictable when combining with other drugs.
+Users taking this drug for its stimulating properties (typically under 5 grams) experience increased heart rate, sex drive, and energy with decreased appetite.
 Interactions at this dose have been reported with the newer attention deficit disorder chemicals like Modafinil and various cardiovascular regulatory chemicals.
 More significant issues are seen in users seeking the sedative effects by heavier users.
-Large doses of kratom (5 grams or more) can result in respiratory depression, itching, and liver toxicity.
-The risk of liver toxicity at high doses of kratom in combination with alcohol consumption compounds damage to the liver.
+Large doses (5 grams or more) can result in respiratory depression, itching, and liver toxicity.
+The risk of liver toxicity at high doses in combination with alcohol consumption compounds damage to the liver.
 This interaction contradicts the argument for kratom as a safer alternative because of the lack of thorough research on the drug and pervasive sense of blind faith in head shop advertisements.